Our policies help us maintain quality collections, services and safe environments.

 Fines Overdue: Case Law Library monographs accrue fines at the rate of 0.25/day.
 Other fines for special loans, recalled items, etc. may apply.
 OhioLINK overdue fines (0.50/day for monographs) cannot be waived for any users.
 Interlibrary Loan Materials fines accrue at a rate of 0.50/day.
 For lost Case Law Library Materials, patrons will be charged $110.00 for each lost item.
 View a detailed fine list at [LINK to Libguide or Website Chart].

 Reserves: Frequently used legal materials, including nutshells, treatises, hornbooks, practice guides and other miscellaneous materials are located on the first floor of the library and to the right of the circulation desk.
 These items do not circulate.
 Only Law Faculty may check them out.
-[LINK to Libguide or Website Chart].
+Frequently used legal materials, including nutshells, treatises, hornbooks, practice guides and other miscellaneous materials are located on the first floor of the library and to the right of the circulation desk.
+These items do not circulate.
+Only the Law Faculty may check them out.

 Damaged Books: You are responsible for any damage that occurs to an item while it is checked out to you.
 A book is considered “damaged” if it is returned to the library in a condition that requires extensive repair OR is unable to be repaired and cannot be returned to circulation.
 Examples of damaged books include, but are not limited to, those with water damage, mold, writing on the inside of the book, torn or missing pages, and/or damage to the outside of the book.
 Damage will be assessed by the Library Staff, who will determine if the book can be repaired.
 Fines will be assessed according to the severity of the damage and range from $10.00 up to the replacement cost of the book or the total repair costs if the book cannot be replaced.
 If you wish to check out a book that is already damaged, please show the damage to the circulation desk staff.
 We will make a note in the record, so as not to hold you responsible when the book is returned.